DEck13/baseball_research/README.md

 this paper can be viewed [here](https://deck13.shinyapps.io/challenging_baseball_nostalgia/).

+### Spray distributions

+[with Charlie Young and David Dalpiaz] This directory contains a preliminary draft of a manuscript on spray chart distributions.
+Spray chart distributions are 2-dimensional distributions of the final batted ball locations in a scenario of interest.
+More to come.

 ### Paradoxical relationship of fWAR and wins

 The WinsvfWAR directory contains analyses which show that in any given season, a team's